 Our New Mexico rafting guides are exceptional whitewater professionals with thousands of hours in the field and years of experience guiding not just in NM but all over the United States and in some cases all around the world.
 The guides are the people who make any river rafting trip stand out above the others and our guides have gone through rigorous training on sections of river we run.
 In addition all of our guides are swiftwater rescue trained and have emergency medical training.

 Jake is one of the most experienced river guides in New Mexico and we are lucky enough to have him on the NMRA Team.
 With a superior level of professionalism, expertise and humor, both guests and guides have been enjoying his company for many years.
-In addition to making sure everything runs smooth on a daily basis, Jake is our lead Guide Trainer and a professional Stand Up Paddleboarder.
+In addition to making sure his guests have the trip of a lifetime day after day, Jake leads our Guide Training Program and is a professional Stand Up Paddleboarder.
 When off the river, you can always find Jake accompanied by his faithful companion and all around amazing dog, Rokit, dreaming up new adventures and living life to the fullest!

 A passionate mother, wife, blue-haired grandma, photographer, and seeker of adventure has found her perfect home here with the New Mexico River Adventures family.
 She came to visit Northern New Mexico 6 years ago, and decided to stay.
 6 years on vacation and counting!